 - attaching a ruffle

-- making a homemade bias tape (optional)
+- making homemade bias tape (optional)

-- attaching a bias tape
+- attaching sewn-on bias tape

 - making hems.